Thailand expects $64.5 billion in 2023 tourism revenue -govt spox

 BANGKOK, Sept 19 (Reuters) - Thailand expects to earn 2.38 trillion baht ($64.50 billion) in tourism revenue in 2023, a government official said on Monday.

-The government wants tourism next year to reach 80% of its 2019, pre-pandemic level, as the key growth sector is starting to see a recovery as the pandemic eases, said government spokesperson Anucha Burapachaisri.
+The government wants tourism next year to reach 80% of its 2019, pre-pandemic level, on hopes the key growth sector is recovering as the pandemic eases, said government spokesperson Anucha Burapachaisri.

-Foreign tourists are expected to bring in between 970 billion baht to 1.5 trillion baht next year, he said.

-Thailand expects 1.5 million arrivals each month in the last quarter of 2022, said Anucha, adding September has seen more than one million tourists so far.
-The government is targeting 10 million visitors for the full year.

 ($1 = 36.9000 baht)